moccalotto/kaos/_rulebook/main.md

 #### Strain
 Casting spells causes strain damage to the caster.
 The number of HP drained depends on the power of the spell.
+The drain occurs *after* the spell has been cast, so the caster can actually cast a spell that would make him/her unconscious.
+If the spell casting fails, the caster still looses half the normal HP.

 #### Healing
-Magic users cannot regenerate or be healed if they have cast any spells withing the last hour.
+Magic users cannot regenerate or be healed if they have cast any spells within the last hour.

 #### Tiers
 Spells are divided into tiers from 1 to 6.
 Tier one spells are the easiest spells